 (v) any provision of the Corporations Act 2001 of the Commonwealth that corresponds with any of the provisions in subparagraph (i).

+(2A) Subsection (2) does not apply to the carrying on of business on or after the change-over day.

+(2B) Despite subsection (2A) and The Criminal Code section 11, a person may be punished on or after the change-over day for an offence committed under subsection (2) before the change-over day.

 (2) A person to whom this section applies shall not, within the period of 5 years next succeeding any occasion on which he is convicted as referred to in subsection (1) or, where he has served a term of imprisonment imposed pursuant to any such conviction, within the period of 5 years next succeeding his release from that imprisonment, carry on business in the State under a business name unless —

 (a) the business name under which he so carries on business —